Coast Dental Buckhead

 Building a Bridge

-If you have one missing tooth, your bridgework will require two crowns and a pontic.
+If you have one missing tooth, your bridgework in Atlanta will require two crowns and a pontic.
 The crowns will cover abutment teeth on either side of the gap caused by the missing tooth.
 These two crowned abutment teeth will then become supports for the pontic placed in between them, filling the empty space.
 This arrangement is known as a three-unit bridge.

 If more than one tooth is missing, more crowns will be needed to bridge the gap in between the abutment teeth.
 More abutment teeth may also be needed to support the longer bridge.
-Our dentists will consider the number of missing teeth, the size and length of the abutment tooth roots, the amount of bone support each abutment tooth has, as well as the location of the missing teeth to determine the best type of bridge to create.
+Our dentists in Atlanta will consider the number of missing teeth, the size and length of the abutment tooth roots, the amount of bone support each abutment tooth has, as well as the location of the missing teeth to determine the best type of bridge to create.
 For example, if you have three missing teeth, four abutment teeth may be necessary, thereby creating a seven-tooth bridge.
 Understanding how to replace teeth requires an understanding of the biology of the gums and bone tissue as well as how to engineer and design a bridge.

 What to Expect

-Getting bridgework usually takes two visits to the dentist.
+Getting bridgework usually takes two visits to the dentist in Atlanta.
 During your first visit, we will prepare your abutment teeth, using local anesthesia to minimize any discomfort from drilling.
 We will then take a mold of your prepared teeth using a putty-like impression material, or we may create a 3D model using digital scanning equipment.
 The 3D models of your teeth will aid the dental laboratory technicians who will make your bridge.
 We will give you a temporary bridge to wear before you leave the office.

 At your next visit, we may be ready to cement your permanent bridge in place.
 A brief transition period may follow as you become accustomed to the feel of the new bridge against your lips, tongue, and cheeks.